+At the end of a quiet street in Villisca, Iowa, there sits an old white frame house.
+Up the street, there are a group of churches, and a few blocks away is a park that faces a middle school.
 The old white house looks like many of the others that fill the neighborhood, but unlike them, it lies abandoned.
 The house emits no light or sound, and upon closer inspection, the doors are found to be tightly boarded up.
 A small sign out front reads: “Villisca Axe Murder House.”

 On June 10, 1912, the Moore family was sleeping peacefully in their beds.
 Joe and Sarah Moore were asleep upstairs, while their four children were resting in a room down the hall.
 In a guest room on the first floor were two girls, the Stillinger sisters, who had come for a sleepover.

 Shortly after midnight, a stranger entered through the unlocked door (not an uncommon sight in what was considered a small, safe, friendly town), and plucked an oil lamp from a nearby table, rigging it to burn so low it supplied light for barely one person.
-In one hand, the stranger held the lamp, lighting the way through the house.
+On one hand, the stranger held the lamp, lighting the way through the house.

 In his other, he held an axe.

 Then, as quickly and silently as he had arrived, the stranger left, taking keys from the home, and locking the door behind him.
+The Villisca Axe Murders may have been quick, but as the world was about to discover, they were unimaginably horrifying.

 The next morning, the neighbors became suspicious, noticing that the usually rambunctious home was dead quiet.
 They alerted Joe’s brother, who arrived to take a look.
 What he saw after letting himself in with his own key was enough to make him sick.